 The congregation joined Lutheran Congregations in Mission for Christ (LCMC) and incorporated.
 The congregation voted to name itself "Living Word Lutheran Church", joined the LCMC Augustana District, and called Rev. N. Craig Werling as pastor.
 Rev. Werling and his wife Janine Rew-Werling had been the pastors at the American Lutheran Church.
 Janine now serves as pastor for the Hosanna Lutheran Church LCMC in Watertown.

-After worshiping for three months at the Milbank Visitor Center, the congregation became the "Strip Mall Church" by renting empty retail space at the Whetstone Mall on Highway 12, and began worship there on 28 November 2010.
-On 11 September 2011 the congregation voted to ratify a constitution and to accept a gift of about five acres of land along HWY 15 to build a new church.
-On 2 October 2011 the congregation voted to fund a part-time Youth Worker.
+After worshiping for over three months at the Milbank Visitor Center, the congregation became known as the "Strip Mall Church" by renting empty retail space previously leased by the Dollar Store at the Whetstone Mall on HWY 12.
+They began worship there on November 28th, 2010.
+Adjacent office/retail suites on both sides of the former Dollar Store were rented for Sunday School and meeting rooms and for church offices.
+On September 11th, 2011, the congregation voted to ratify a constitution and to accept a gift of about five acres of land along HWY 15 to build a new church.